 Scouting taught me the importance of education and to look beyond financial issues.
 With the help of Scouting I managed to study and I now have a BA degree from the University of Pretoria.
 Over the years I have had several opportunities to volunteer and study in Germany because of the partnerships that SCOUTS South Africa has with other nations.
 I currently work in sales.

 Scouting has played a huge role in my life and has set me up for a brighter future.
 We are a big network that operates all over the world.
-I currently sit on the SCOUTS South Africa Executive Committee as the youth leader’s representative as I made a personal decision to contribute towards opening Scout Groups, raising leaders and most importantly to let young people of South Africa know about what Scouting has done in my life and what it can do to their lives.
+I made a personal decision to Scouting to contribute towards opening Scout Groups, raising leaders and most importantly to let young people of South Africa know about what Scouting has done in my life and what it can do to their lives.

 SCOUTS South Africa